Walkerville, Ontario: Social and industrial growth

 Divided into three sub-precincts, Walkerville was an amalgam of business, commercial, and residential land use, at times all nestled together.
 This cohesive character gave the community its uniqueness as compared to surrounding cities.
 Walker acted as self-appointed overseer of everything, including the police, fire and church facilities.

 During the period of Prohibition in the United States, Walkerville became a principal source of cross-border alcohol exportation.

 Hiram Walker favoured diversification, and Walkerville welcomed many industries, including the automotive industry.
 The Ford Motor Company of Canada opened its factory there in 1904, followed by the E-M-F Company whose plant was acquired by Studebaker in 1910 and which became the assembly line for right-hand-drive vehicles exported to the UK and British Empire.
 In 1929, the Financial Post reported that 500 of the town's families were supported by Studebaker, "only one of its activities being the manufacture of motor cars.
 During the world war, great quantities of war material was produced for the Canadian and Imperial governments.
 Today, [the plant] manufactures a line of 59 models of six- and eight-cylinder passenger motor cars, trucks, ambulances, and funeral coaches".
 Chrysler, General Motors and Seagrave were other manufacturers with plants in Walkerville.
+Somerville Limited also had a plant there which, when Walkerville became a part of Windsor, produced plastic conversion for the auto industry.

+Currently, Walkerville is a popular alternative to downtown Windsor for many residents, with many citing the diversity of restaurants and businesses that are present as a reason for its success.